nikeipt/nicngoh/aboutme.md

 My name is Nick Ngoh and I make things.
 With an education in Civil Engineering and Marketing (UNSW) and 2 years experience working as a product manager for [HeavenAddress](www.heavenaddress.com)

 Want to know more?
-Send one of those email things to nic.ngoh@gmail.com
+Click here for my <a href="./img/Nick Ngoh CV.pdf" download="nickngohcv">CV</a>  or send one of those email things to nic.ngoh@gmail.com